oscarpoppa/qgen/README.md

 Suitable for math based classes in a small school setting.

-Uses a simple markup scheme to allow the creation of quiz problems with randomized numerical portions.
+Uses a simple markup scheme to allow for the creation of quiz problems with randomized numerical portions.
 Quizzes are assembled using these "virtual problems."
 Each quiz-taker can then be assigned a structurally identical quiz (same problem set) with different numerical components.

 Example of two "identical," yet randomized quizzes: